jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 ball.name = "ball"
 ```

+:white_check_mark: Done

->We don't need to name the bouncers, because we don't actually care when their collisions happen.
+>We don't need to name the bouncers, _because we don't actually care when their collisions happen._

+### Physics Contact Delegate

+>Now comes the tricky part, which is setting up _**our scene** to be the **contact delegate of the physics world**_.
+>* The initial change is easy: we just need to conform to the `SKPhysicsContactDelegate` protocol then assign the physics world's `contactDelegate` property to be our scene.
 >
->Now comes the tricky part, which is setting up our scene to be the contact delegate of the physics world.
-The initial change is easy: we just need to conform to the SKPhysicsContactDelegate protocol then assign the physics world's contactDelegate property to be our scene.
-But by default, you still won't get notified when things collide.
+>* But by default, you still won't get notified when things collide.
 >
->What we need to do is change the contactTestBitMask property of our physics objects, which sets the contact notifications we want to receive.
-This needs to introduce a whole new concept – bitmasks – and really it doesn't matter at this point, so we're going to take a shortcut for now, then return to it in a later project.
+>What we need to do is change the `contactTestBitMask` property of our physics objects, which sets the contact notifications we want to receive.
 >
+>This needs to introduce a whole new concept – **bitmasks** – and really it doesn't matter at this point, so we're going to take a shortcut for now, then _return to it in a later project_.

+:hourglass: Return to bitmasks later as a subject.

 >Let's set up all the contact delegates and bitmasks now.
-First, make your class conform to the SKPhysicsContactDelegate protocol by modifying its definition to this:
+First, make your class conform to the `SKPhysicsContactDelegate` protocol by modifying its definition to this:

 ```swift
 class GameScene: SKScene, SKPhysicsContactDelegate {
 ```

+Added.

-Then assign the current scene to be the physics world's contact delegate by putting this line of code in didMove(to:), just below where we set the scene's physics body:
+>Then assign the current scene to be the physics world's contact delegate by putting this line of code in `didMove(to:)`, just below where we set the scene's physics body:

 ```swift
 physicsWorld.contactDelegate = self
 ```

->Now for our shortcut: we're going to tell all the ball nodes to set their contactTestBitMask property to be equal to their collisionBitMask.
-Two bitmasks, with confusingly similar names but quite different jobs.
+>Now for our shortcut: we're going to tell all the ball nodes to set their `contactTestBitMask` property to be equal to their `collisionBitMask`.
+Two bitmasks, with confusingly similar names but quite _different jobs_.
 >
->The collisionBitMask bitmask means "which nodes should I bump into?"
-By default, it's set to everything, which is why our ball are already hitting each other and the bouncers.
-The contactTestBitMask bitmask means "which collisions do you want to know about?" and by default it's set to nothing.
-So by setting contactTestBitMask to the value of collisionBitMask we're saying, "tell me about every collision."
+>The `collisionBitMask` bitmask means **"which nodes should I bump into?"** By default, it's set to everything, which is why our ball are already hitting each other and the bouncers.
 >
+>The `contactTestBitMask` bitmask means "which collisions do you want to know about?" and by **default it's set to nothing**.
+>* :arrow_right: So by setting `contactTestBitMask` to the value of `collisionBitMask` we're saying, _"tell me about every collision."_

+So bitmasks are telling us alert us to collisions and detect them for us (they almost function like property observers but for the physics?) _for now_ :hourglass:

->This isn't particularly efficient in complicated games, but it will make no difference at all in this current project.
+>**This isn't particularly efficient in complicated games**, but it will make no difference at all in this current project.
 And, like I said, we'll return to this in a later project to explain more.
-Until then, add this line just before you set each ball's restitution property:
+>* Until then, add this line just before you set each ball's restitution property:

 ```swift
 ball.physicsBody!.contactTestBitMask = ball.physicsBody!.collisionBitMask